magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 We deploy databases, web server, and caching servers across three environments for end-to-end testing while supporting continuous integration.

 ### Starter environments {#starter}
-For Starter plan subscriptions, you receive the following [environments]({{page.baseurl}}cloud/basic-information/starter-architecture.html):
+For Starter plan subscriptions, you receive four [environments]({{page.baseurl}}cloud/basic-information/starter-architecture.html) including the following:

-* **Integration**: The ultimate developer environment providing four testable environments associated with an active Git branch.
-Each environment includes a database, web server, caching, services, environment variables, and configurations.
+* **Integration**: The ultimate developer environments, Integration provides three testable environments.
+Each environment includes an active Git branch, database, web server, caching, services, environment variables, and configurations.
-* **Staging**: As code and extensions pass your tests, merge your Integration branches to `staging`.
-The Staging environment is for pre-Production testing.
-This environment includes the `staging` active branch, database, web server, caching, services, environment variables, configurations, and Production services like Fastly.
+* **Staging**: We highly recommend you create an active `staging` branch as one of the three Integration environments.
+Create this branch directly from `master`.
+As code and extensions pass your tests, you can merge your Integration branches to `staging`.
+This Staging environment becomes your pre-Production testing environment.
+It includes the `staging` active branch, database, web server, caching, services, environment variables, configurations, and Production services like Fastly and New Relic.
-* **Production**: When code is ready and tested, push your `staging` branch to `master` for deployment to the Production live site.
+* **Production**: When code is ready and tested, all code merges to `master` for deployment to the Production live site.
 This environment includes your active `master` Git branch, database, web server, caching, services, environment variables, and configurations.
 This environment includes additional services like Fastly.

 ### Pro environments {#pro}
 For Pro subscriptions, you receive the following [environments]({{page.baseurl}}cloud/reference/discover-arch.html):

-* **Integration**: The ultimate developer environment providing eight testable environments with your active Git branch, database, web server, caching, services, environment variables, and configurations.
-Actively develop, deploy, and test up to eight Git branches in this interactive environment, one per active environment.
+* **Integration**: The ultimate developer environment, Integration provides eight testable environments including a `master`.
+Each environment includes an active Git branch, database, web server, caching, services, environment variables, and configurations.
+Actively develop, deploy, and test your code before merging to `master` to push to Staging.
-* **Staging**: As code and extensions pass your tests, deploy the master Git branch to Staging for near-Production testing.
-This environment includes a database, web server, caching, services, environment variables, configurations, and Fastly for the pushed Integration `master` branch of code.
+* **Staging**: As code and extensions pass your tests, deploy the Integration `master` Git branch to Staging for pre-Production testing.
+This environment includes a database, web server, caching, services, environment variables, configurations, and Production services like Fastly and New Relic.
 * **Production**: When code is ready and testing complete, deploy the Integration `master` Git branch into Production for your live store.
 The container includes a three node high-availability architecture for your data, services, caching, and store.
 This is your live, public store environment with environment variables, configurations, and Fastly.

 ### Details about the cloud {#details}